transloadit/java-sdk/README.md

 ### Delete a Template

-To delete a template, you use the `deleteTemplate` method, passing the template id as a parameter.
+To delete a template, you use the `deleteTemplate` method, passing the Template ID as a parameter.

 ```java
 import com.transloadit.sdk.Transloadit;